Striped burrowing frog: Ecology and behaviour

 R. alboguttata lives in woodlands, grassy and cleared areas.
 It is usually only seen around temporary pools and water-filled claypans.
 The species is active by day and night.
 This frog is known to go through a period of torpor when resources are scant.
-University of Queensland researchers have discovered that their cell metabolism changes during a dormancy period, allowing the frogs to maximize the use of their limited energy resources without depleting them completely.
+University of Queensland researchers have discovered that their cell metabolism changes during a dormancy period, allowing the frogs to maximise the use of their limited energy resources without depleting them completely.
 This discovery could prove to have important medical applications, particularly regarding obesity.

 Reproduction

 Males call from around the grassy edges of temporary pools and ditches.
 They are often heard by day, and usually seen only after heavy summer rain.
 The call is a rapid "quacking" made from the ground or shallow water and eggs are laid in clumps near the waters edge.